EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/organising_software_projects.md

 └── ...
 ```

+For Python:

-Checkout the {% tool 'fair-python-coockiecutter' %} - a template tool that can help you set up a Python software project skeleton that uses modern state-of-the-art development tools and helps you follow best practices for code and metadata quality.
+- Checkout the {% tool 'fair-python-coockiecutter' %} - a template tool that can help you set up a Python software project skeleton that uses modern state-of-the-art development tools and helps you follow best practices for code and metadata quality.
+- {% tool "poetry" %} is a popular tool for managing dependencies in Python projects which you can also use to create a new directory with the necessary structure if you are starting a new Python project from scratch.

 Check out [the Turing Way Project's Guide for project design][turing-project-design] for best practices and guidance for designing research projects in particular focussed on data.